 Microtasking breaks down complex projects into small, manageable tasks, often called “micro jobs” that anyone with a computer and internet can complete.

-Microtasking projects are an easy way to earn extra money fast.
-Instead of needing in-depth expertise, like in traditional freelancing, you can complete short, simple tasks like completing surveys, gathering data, or testing apps.
+These jobs are an easy way to make money fast.
+Instead of needing in-depth expertise, like in traditional freelancing, you can do simple, small tasks like completing surveys, gathering data, or testing apps.

-Because many of these tasks are human intelligence tasks and can’t be automated, people remain essential to the process.
-Unsurprisingly, this kind of side hustle is booming.
-According to Mordor Intelligence, the market is expected to hit $7.94 billion by 2025 and climb to $28.10 billion by 2030.
+Because many of these tasks are human intelligence tasks and can’t be automated, people remain essential to the process and task completion.

 Microtasking vs crowdsourcing